The line graph compares the accessibility of modern gadgets in British households between 1996 and 2003.

 Overall, despite Internet access appearing only in 1998, it became almost as popular as other modern gadgets.

-- The graph below shows the quantities of goods transported in the UK between 1974 and 2002 by four different modes of transport.
-Summarize the information by selecting and reporting the main features, and make comparisons where relevant.
-73
+- The diagram below shows how electricity is generated in a hydroelectric power station Summarize the information by selecting and reporting the main features and make comparisons where relevant 73

 - With the pressure on today s people to succeed academically some people believe that non academic subjects at school e g physical education and cookery should be removed from the syllabus so that children can wholly concentrate on academic subjects T